StrangeBeeCorp/docs/docs/Organization/list-of-incidents.md

 To view Stats:

-1. On the cases list page, switch on the Stats toggle button, the stats will be displayed.
+1. On the cases list page, switch on the **Stats** button, the stats will be displayed.

 <img src="../images/Stats.png" alt="stats" width="1000" height="1000"/>